Night Sky over Lower Fox School House, Flint Hills of Kansas

 The Milky Way and Star Trails Above Lower Fox Creek School

-Join Craig as he hosts these three dates for a photography workshop of the Kansas nights at the Lower Fox Creek School House at the Tall Grass Prairie National Preserve in the Flint Hills of Kansas.
+Join Craig as he hosts a photography workshop of the Kansas nights at the Lower Fox Creek School House at the Tall Grass Prairie National Preserve in the Flint Hills of Kansas.
 We will photograph this popular location during a new moon phase, providing an ideal conditions for photographing the night sky.
 To get warmed up we will catch a flint hills sunset.
 As the sky darkens we will continue to work photographing star trails above the school house and engage in some light painting fun.
 Craig will provide hands on assistance to help ensure all come away with meaningful and rewarding captures of star trails and Milky Way images.

 Fee and Accommodations: $195.
 A non-refundable portion of the fee in the amount of $75 will apply to cover administrative and and preparation for this event.
 Also, please review the cancellation policy below.

 This will be a late night opportunity.
 If you will not be traveling back home after our workshop, there are nearby hotel accommodations in Cotton Wood Falls, KS.
 More economical accommodations may be found in Emporia, KS about 25 min away.
 Accommodations, meals, and/or snacks for the evening are on you.
 I would recommend bringing along a cooler with water/beverage and any snacks you prefer.
 A rag/lawn chair also recommended.

 We will meet up in the parking lot of the Tallgrass Prairie National Preserve on Hwy 177, just north of Strong City, KS.
 Additional details will be emailed upon registration.

 Payment: Payment may be made through "Pay Now" using the PayPal button on this page, choosing the desired date(s).
 Alternatively, you may mail personal check to Craig McCord Photography, 395 NW 1851st Rd, Kingsville, MO 64061